aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-timescalecloud.md

     your new Grafana service.
 1. On the service details page, take a note of the `User` and `Password` field for your service.
-1. Click the link in the `Service URI` field to open Grafana.
-1. Log in to Grafana with your service credentials.
+1. Navigate over to Grafana and log in with your service credentials.
 1. Navigate to `Configuration` → `Data sources`.
-The data sources page lists previously configured data sources for the Grafana instance.
+The data sources page lists supported data sources previously configured for the Grafana instance.
-1. Click `Add data source` to see a list of all supported data sources.
+1. Click `Add data source`.
 1. Type `PostgreSQL` in the search field and click `Select`.
+The choose a method of connection.
-1. Configure the data source:
+1. To configure the data source:
     *   In the `Name` field, type name that you would like for dataset on TimescaleDB.
     *   In the `PostgreSQL Connection` section, type the  `Database`, `User`, and `Password` fields using the `.sql` file that you downloaded when